Tom Lindsey

-Tom Lindsey is a Canadian politician who represents the riding of Flin Flon in the Legislative Assembly of Manitoba since 2016.
+Tom Lindsey is a Canadian politician who is currently serving as the 31st Speaker of the Legislative Assembly of Manitoba.
+He has represented the riding of Flin Flon in the Legislative Assembly of Manitoba since 2016.
 He is a member of the Manitoba New Democratic Party.

 Biography

 Born in Southern Saskatchewan, Lindsey moved to Flin Flon in 1974.
 Lindsey has been a member of the New Democratic Party since the 1970s.
-A member of the Manitoba New Democratic Party, Lindsey defeated incumbent independent MLA Clarence Pettersen in the 2016 general election.
+Lindsey worked in the Flin Flon mill, eventually becoming its head operator, and was active in the United Steelworkers Local 7106.
+A member of the New Democratic Party of Manitoba, Lindsey defeated incumbent NDP MLA Clarence Pettersen for the party's nomination in the 2016 general election; he held the seat for the party while Pettersen ran as an independent candidate.

 Lindsey was reelected in the 2019 election with an increased majority.
-In the Legislative Assembly, Lindsey serves as the Official Opposition’s Critic for Labour, Resource Development and Northern Affairs.
+In the Legislative Assembly, Lindsey served as the Official Opposition’s Critic for Labour, Resource Development and Northern Affairs.

+Lindsey was acclaimed as Speaker of the Legislative Assembly of Manitoba on November 9, 2023, thirty-seven days after the 2023 Manitoba general election, wherein the NDP won government from the Progressive Conservatives.

+In May 2025, Lindsey apologized for saying that a question by Greg Nesbitt suggesting that a mental health contract for workers who had searched a landfill for victims of the 2022 Winnipeg serial killings was for NDP Finance Minister Adrien Sala's personal use was out of order.
+Nesbitt subsequently apologized for the comments.